 Before joining SALC, Mr Brigadier spent six years as an advocate at the International Justice Mission (IJM), a USA-based organisation that rescued and restored victims of illegal land seizures and gender-based violence in Zambia.
 Since 2015, he has been the legal advisor and an ex-officio board member for the Zambian Land Alliance, a network of Zambian Non- Governmental Organisations (NGOs) working with rural and urban poor communities to ensure that land policies, laws and practices take their interests into account.
-In September 2020, the African Commission on Human and People’s Rights appointed Mr. Brigadier as an Expert Member of its Working Group on Extractive Industries, Environment and Human Rights Violation in Africa.
+In September 2020, the African Commission on Human and Peoples’ Rights appointed him as an Expert Member of its Working Group on Extractive Industries, Environment and Human Rights Violation in Africa.
 His term will end on 2 November 2022.